 When the DPDK application runs, there is always a -c option passed in to indicate the cores that are enabled.
 Then, the DPDK creates a thread for each enabled core.
 By doing so, it creates a 1:1 mapping between the enabled core and each thread.
 The enabled core always has an ID, therefore, each thread has a unique core ID in the DPDK execution environment.
 With the ID, each thread can easily access the structures or resources exclusively belonging to it without using function parameter passing.
-It can easily use the rte_lcore_id() function to get the value in every function that is called.
+It can easily use the rte\lcore\id() function to get the value in every function that is called.

-For threads/processes not created in that way, either pinned to a core or not, they will not own a unique ID and the rte_lcore_id() function will not work in the correct way.
+For threads/processes not created in that way, either pinned to a core or not, they will not own a unique ID and the rte\lcore\id() function will not work in the correct way.
 However, sometimes these threads/processes still need the unique ID mechanism to do easy access on structures or resources.
-For example, the DPDK mempool library provides a local cache mechanism (refer to mempool_local_cache) for fast element allocation and freeing.
-If using a non-unique ID or a fake one, a race condition occurs if two or more threads/ processes with the same core ID try to use the local cache.
+For example, the DPDK mempool library provides a local cache mechanism (refer to DPDK Programmer's Guide, Section 6.4, "Local Cache") for fast element allocation and freeing.
+If using a non-unique ID or a fake one, a race condition occurs if two or more threads/processes with the same core ID try to use the local cache.